andypiper/twitter-platform-demos/README.md

 ## Questions?

-Feel free to reach out to me on Twitter [@romainhuet](https://twitter.com/romainhuet).
-The Twitter Developer Relations team at [@TwitterDev](https://twitter.com/TwitterDev) is also here to help for any questions related to the Twitter platform.
+The Twitter Developer Relations team at [@TwitterDev](https://twitter.com/TwitterDev) is here to help for any questions related to the Twitter platform.
+You can also find assistance on our [developer forums](https://twittercommunity.com).